ilz5753/todo-web-app-tailwind/README.md

 5. **Interactive Task Creation**: Create new tasks, set descriptions, and categorize them in no time.

-6. **Task Editing**: Easily edit task details or change their categories as needed.
+6. **Task Editing**: will be added in next releases.

-7.**Color Customization**: The app allows for color customization, including generating random colors for tasks or selecting preferred colors.
+7. **Color Customization**: The app allows for color customization, including generating random colors for tasks or selecting preferred colors.

-8. **Accessibility**: Accessibility is a priority, ensuring that the app is usable and navigable for individuals with disabilities.

 ## Technologies and Tools: